 What is the cost to the school for becoming a QAP?

-There is no cost to the school for either a program review nor for becoming a QAP.
+There is no cost to the school for either a program review or to become a QAP.
 However, the process of review will be repeated with each ASP exam blueprint revision.